-Figure 24 - Interaction Diagram in Two Directions (Biaxial) (spColumn)
+Figure 25 - Interaction Diagram in Two Directions (Biaxial) (spColumn)

-The spColumn viewer is a powerful tool especially for investigating interaction diagrams (failure surfaces) for columns and walls sections subjected to a combined axial force and biaxial bending moments.
-The viewer allows the user to view and analyze 2D interaction diagrams and contours along with 3D failure surfaces in a multi viewport environment.
-Figure 25 shows three views of:
+The spColumn "Diagrams" module is a powerful tool especially for investigating interaction diagrams (failure surfaces) for columns and walls sections subjected to a combined axial force and biaxial bending moments.
+The module allows the user to view and analyze 2D interaction diagrams and contours along with 3D failure surfaces in a multi viewport environment.
+Figure 26 shows three views of:

 - 1. P-M interaction diagram cut at angle of 23° - 2.
 M_x-M_y interaction diagram cut at axial load of 1846.0 kip in compression - 3.
-A 3D failure surface (interaction diagram showing the points calculated in this example).
+A 3D failure surface (interaction diagram) showing the points calculated in this example.

-Figure 26 and Figure 27 show 3D visualization of failure surface with a horizontal and vertical plane cut, respectively.
+Figure 27 and Figure 28 show 3D visualization of failure surface with a horizontal and vertical plane cut, respectively.